Massachusetts Museum of Contemporary Art: Invisible Cities

 Titled after an Italo Calvino book, the exhibition featured the work of ten artists who reimagine urban landscapes both familiar and fantastical.
-Invisible Cities included works by Lee Bul, Carlos Garaicoa, and Sopheap Pich, as well as commissions by Diana Al Hadid, Francesco Simeti, Miha Strukelj, and local artists Kim Faler and Mary Lum.
+Invisible Cities included works by Lee Bul, Carlos Garaicoa, and Sopheap Pich, as well as commissions by Diana al-Hadid, Francesco Simeti, Miha Strukelj, and local artists Kim Faler and Mary Lum.
+(May 24, 2012 – February 3, 2013.)

 Oh, Canada

-The largest survey of contemporary Canadian art ever produced outside Canada, "Oh, Canada" features work by more than 60 artists from every Canadian province and nearly every Canadian territory, spanning multiple generations and working in many media.
+The largest survey of contemporary Canadian art ever produced outside Canada, "Oh, Canada" featured work by more than 60 artists from every Canadian province and nearly every Canadian territory, spanning multiple generations and working in many media.
+(May 26, 2012 – April 8, 2013.)